-- 1) Fill drill pipe before attaching a circulating head or Kelly and re-establishing circulation - 2) Pull drill pipe from the well at a speed which does not induce swabbing of the fluid from the well or reduction of down hole pressures to less than static formation fluid pressures. - 3) Fill well with liquid when pulling the drill string from the well - 4) Cool the drilling fluid adequately prior to circulating down the drill string - 5) Pump at an adequate rate to cool the well - 6) Refrain from pumping a drilling fluid that contains air or gas - 7) Use a drilling fluid with adequate density to give down hole pressures in the hole which are more that reservoir fluid pressures at the same depth (i.e. drilling in an over balanced condition). - 8) Leave hole or part of the hole filled with fluid which has sufficient density and gel strength to avoid becoming gas cut over a period of time. (e.g. pilot hole during the period required to open the full length of the pilot hole to the desired diameter). - 9) Reduce the rate of penetration to allow gas or heat to be circulated out when drilling through softer formations which may contain gas or high temperature fluids. - 10) Pump water to the annulus outside the drill string when drilling without fluid returns. - 11) Circulate drilling fluid in stages when running drill string into a hot well to remove heat from the well.
+- 1) Fill drill pipe before attaching a circulating head or Kelly and re-establishing circulation - 2) Pull drill pipe from the well at a speed which does not induce the swabbing of fluid from the well or a reduction of down-hole pressures to less than static formation-fluid pressures. - 3) Fill well with liquid when pulling the drill string from the well - 4) Cool the drilling fluid adequately prior to circulating down the drill string - 5) Pump at an adequate rate to cool the well - 6) Refrain from pumping a drilling fluid that contains air or gas - 7) Use a drilling fluid with adequate density to give down-hole pressures in the hole which are more that reservoir fluid pressures at the same depth (that is, drilling in an over-balanced condition). - 8) Leave hole or part of the hole filled with fluid which has sufficient density and gel strength to avoid becoming gas cut over a period of time. (for example, a pilot hole during the period required to open the full length of the pilot hole to the desired diameter). - 9) Reduce the rate of penetration to allow gas or heat to be circulated out when drilling through softer formations which may contain gas or high-temperature fluids. - 10) Pump water to the annulus outside the drill string when drilling without fluid returns. - 11) Circulate drilling fluid in stages when running drill string into a hot well to remove heat from the well. - 12) Maintain a kill sheet with slow and fast pumping pressure readings.